ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

    Resurs.
 You can see the flow and more information [about the callbacks here](https://merchant-api.integration.resurs.com/docs/v2/merchant_payments_v2/options#callbacks).
-2. To make sure that the callback received from Resurs is correct, the plugin will make a secure request with Resurs to confirm the order status, before handling the order locally at WooCommerce side.
+2. To verify callback accuracy, the plugin makes a secure request to Resurs before processing the order in WooCommerce.
 3. When an order is synchronized with Resurs, the order status will update to either *processing, on-hold* or *failed*.
 If t he order is set to *on-hold*, this means that more actions could follow.
 For